 To show multiple languages, you simply provide a comma-delimited string of language codes, so Spanish and French would look like:

-You may also include the languages variable and the electionname variable together for a URL that looks like:
+You may include the languages variable and the election variable together for a URL that looks like:

 Notice that appending multiple variables to the URL requires an ampersand between them as in the example above.
 The allowable language codes supported by the software are: